Debalent/CreatorSync/README.md

 Node.js: Version 18.0.0 or higher
-npm: Version 8 or higher (included with Node.js)
-A Stripe account for payment processing (if applicable) Environment variables configured via a .env file
+npm: Version 8 or higher (included with Node.js) Visual Studio Code: For development with Live Server extension A Stripe account for payment processing (if applicable) Environment variables configured via a .env file